\ trep-uh-DAY-shuhn \, noun;

 2.A state of dread or alarm; nervous agitation; apprehension; fright.

 She was very very wrong.
-Trepidation came in big amounts.
+Trepidation came in big amounts for this little lady.